jorgebastida/awslogs/TESTING.rst

 This task is relevant to package maintainer only.

-This packages uses pbr_ package for building resulting package.

 When is all ready for release:

 1. Commit all changes to git